samibenameur/jam-py-v7/README.md

 Major difference from other products is that the entire application is contained within a **single SQLite3 file**.
 And it can be **encrypted**!

 Another key distinction is the ability to run **any Python procedure directly within the Application Builder as a back-end** - including popular libraries like Matplotlib, Pandas, and NumPy - with the results displayed in the browser.
 Python procedure can run **synchronously** or **asynchronously** on the server.
-There's no need to access the console to review logs, the **server can send results** to the browser!

 More over, using **Import tables** feature from any supported database is providing **instant web front-end**.
 There's no need to code anything and **authentication is one click away**!